GUIDE Bird-Watching in Japan Rare and spectacular sights await keen birders

 Against all odds

 The storks in Toyooka, a town on Japan's coast, around two and a half hours north-west of Kyoto , are another coveted sighting for bird-watchers.
 The region devotes extensive resources to reviving Japan's once extinct wild Oriental stork population.
 The last known stork died here in 1971 and, in 1985, a new mustering of storks was introduced from Russia.
 The population has recovered to around 170 birds.
-Organic rice farming in the area ensures crops are abundant with the creatures storks feed on, and the subsequent yield, known as “stork rice” is considered to be a premium product.
+Organic rice farming in the area ensures crops are raised in paddy fields that are abundant with the creatures storks feed on, and the subsequent yield, known as “Konotori-hagukumu-okome“ (stork rice) is considered to be a premium product.

 Building a future for Japan's birds